kenlasko/k8s/README.md

 When upgrades for the above packages are found, Renovate will create a pull request that has to be manually approved (or denied).
 Once approved, ArgoCD manages the actual upgrade as with any other software.

+## Backups
+Since the repo is built using GitOps principles and config is stored in Github, backups aren't required for the bulk of the deployments.
+This does not cover persistent volumes.
+For persistent volumes running on NFS, I use [VolSync](/manifests/system/volsync) to backup PVCs to S3 storage.
+[Longhorn](/manifests/system/longhorn) PVCs uses its own internal backup mechanism to backup to the NAS, which is then in turn backed up to alternate storage.

 # Cluster Installation Procedures
 [This document](/docs/CLUSTER-INSTALL.md) outlines the steps to install the cluster using [SideroLabs Omni](https://github.com/kenlasko/omni/), a [bootstrap script](/scripts/bootstrap-cluster.sh) and [ArgoCD](/argocd).